 An in-depth Site Analysis reveals site features, topography, wildlife, and vegetation, and built environment, as well as a breakdown of soil, wind, and climate data.
 Existing structures and utilities on site are investigated.
 As part of our approach, we integrate new structures within the existing landscape by embracing natural or built site features.

 For group or community projects, our workshops are particularly helpful for generating a focused and inspiring a common vision of the project for all those involved.
 Our participatory process enables all stakeholders – from owners and primary members to the larger community of participants – to have a voice.
 For international projects in particular, this step helps bring people from various backgrounds together to create a shared vision.

 Using the information gathered in earlier steps, as well as a client questionnaire and diagramming tools, the Programming step establishes the priorities and criteria for success for the project.
 The multiple functions of the space, and the relationship between those functions, are defined.
 A base square footage is determined, and a scale.
 The Programming step results in a written summary.

 Based on our shared vision between Client and Architectural Team, we propose a Conceptual Design in the form of graphics, illustrations, and conceptual 3D models that expresses the story of the structure as well as its relationship to the surrounding environment.

 The vision is elaborated through Schematic Design.
-Real sizes and scale are assigned, and orientation and access to the site are defined.
+Real sizes and scale are assigned, and orientation and on-site integration are defined.
 The scope of our Schematic Design services extends from large-scale master planning to detailed design work, such as furniture and finishes.

 After determining a shortlist of Builders appropriate for the project, interviews take place.
 The chosen Builder prepares a Preliminary Construction Cost Estimate for the project.
-Together, we analyze each component of the cost estimate, conferring with the Builder, Subcontractors, and Suppliers, to evaluate all options and arrive at a pointed cost estimate.
+Together, we analyze each component of the cost estimate, conferring with the General Contractor, Subcontractors, and Suppliers, to evaluate all options and arrive at a pointed construction cost estimate.

 Phase II “zooms in” to the design, elaborating the project into hardline CAD drawings.
 Precise materials are determined in collaboration with the client and with specialty consultants.